wavebeem/wavebeem.com/src/blog/2021-12-29-why-react-hooks-are-so-hard.md

 ```

 Adding the depencies `[num]` almost gives the correct behavior!
 But the value is still "out of date" since the click handler updates the value.
 So now the `page click:` message will be 1 behind the actual `num` value, instead of just 0.
 Let's move on to `setTimeout` now.

+If you have lots of dependencies for the callback, you can `useRef` with an object containing each dependency, which is a lot easier than making countless refs.

 ## TODO: useEffect with setTimeout